 Earth and Uranus at opposition

-Our planet Earth swings between the sun and Uranus on November 17, 2024, placing us squarely in the middle of the best time of year to see this outer planet.
+Our planet Earth swings between the sun and Uranus on November 25, 2026, placing us right at the best time of the year to see the outer planet.
 Why?
-Because in November 2024, Uranus is opposite the sun in our sky.
+Because in November 2026, Uranus is opposite the sun in our sky.
 It rises in the east as the sun sets in the west.
-November 17, 2024, is when Uranus reaches its yearly opposition.

 The fact is, even at its brightest, Uranus is still quite faint.
 Indeed, it’s barely perceptible as a dim speck of light to the unaided eye, even under dark skies.
 At a magnitude +5.6, Uranus shines no more brilliantly than the sky’s faintest visible stars.
 Given a dark sky free of light pollution, you might see Uranus with the eye alone.
 But you’ll need to have a good finder chart to know right where to look for this distant world in the constellation Taurus.